grafana/loki/SECURITY.md

 Grafana Labs will send you a response indicating the next steps in handling your report.
 After the initial reply to your report, the security team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

-**Important:** We ask you to not disclose the vulnerability before it have been fixed and announced, unless you received a response from the Grafana Labs security team that you can do so.
+**Important:** We ask that you not disclose the vulnerability before it has been fixed and announced, unless you receive a response from the Grafana Labs security team allowing you to disclose the vulnerability.

 ## Security announcements